bgaughran/hyperledger_fabric_sandbox/README.md

 # hyperledger_fabric_sandbox
-Sandbox for experiments and code samples pertaining to all things HyperLedger Fabric
+Sandbox for experiments and code samples pertaining to all things HyperLedger Fabric.

 ## Environment setup prerequisties
 - install homebrew and check version using `brew -v`